Weather in Indonesia in July

 Rainfall in July is minimal compared to other times of the year.
 For instance, in Bali, you'll only get about 50-60 mm of rain during the whole month.
 This means you won't have to worry much about your plans being rained out, and you can enjoy more outdoor activities without interruptions.

 July is also peak tourist season in Indonesia.
-The fantastic weather combined with mid-year holidays brings in lots of travelers, both international and local.
+The fantastic weather combined with mid-year vacations brings in lots of travelers, both international and local.
 Popular spots like Bali, Jakarta, and Yogyakarta can get pretty crowded, and prices for hotels and flights might be higher, so it's wise to book early.

 Overall, July is a fantastic time to visit Indonesia.
 The warm and dry weather is ideal for all sorts of activities, from lounging on the beach to diving into the country's rich history and culture.
 Just remember to plan ahead because it's a busy time of year.